sauteed-mackerel/astrohack-starter-kit-tf/README.md

 ### Local Environment

-This would the the preferred option if you already have a local Python environment configured and your machine has a descent GPU.
+This would be the the preferred option if you already have a local Python environment configured and your machine has a descent GPU.

 1. Clone this repository to your local environment
 2. Install and serve a [Jupyter notebook host](https://jupyter.readthedocs.io/en/latest/install.html) from the cloned directory